willothy/nvim-cokeline/README.md

     priority = int,

     -- default: `right`.
-    direction = 'left' | right',
+    direction = 'left' | 'right',
   },
 }
 ```
-a component's `text` is the only key that has to be set, all the others are
+the `text` key is the only one that has to be set, all the others are optional
-optional and can be omitted.
+and can be omitted.

 The `truncation` table controls what happens when a buffer is too long to be
 displayed in its entirety.